kermitt2/entity-fishing/doc/upgradeGuide.rst

 Upgrade Guide
 =============
 This page explains differences between versions and how to adapt in order to support the new version.
+Please read it carefully until the end before starting the upgrade.

 From 0.0.2 to 0.0.3
 *******************

+1. if your installation is from before January 2018 or if you are not sure, please update the Knowledge base file.
+It has been corrected from the version 0.0.2.

-0. the data under `data/db` must be updated with the embedding LMDB.
+2. the language dependant data under `data/db` must be updated with the embedding LMDB.
 Unzip the following files in `data/db`:

     **Linux**